andrewjherbert/EDSAC-Emulator/README.txt

 The emulator has been build on MacOS, Raspbian and Windos 10 using gcc and gmake.

+The archive as distributed contains MacOS executables for the three commands, punch, edsac and tprint, and Windows executables punch.exe, edsac.exe and tprint.exe.

+Thus for Windows and MacOS users no compilation is required, unless it is desired to change the source code.

+The archive contains all the sources (.c and .h files) needed to build a new version via the make command.

 To compile for a Unix operating system copy the file makefile-unix to makefile and type the commands: